jonduan/proposal/_posts/2016-12-16-solar-energy.md

  Bypass diodes are connected across (in parallel to) a solar cell or a group of solar cells, but with a polarity opposite to that of the solar cell(s).
 The use of a bypass diode helps in bypassing one or multiple dysfunctional solar cell(s).

+ We have identical crystalline silicon solar cells available, with a short-circuit current of 3.5 A and an open-circuit voltage of 0.7 V at STC.
+If a PV module is formed by 60 crystalline silicon solar cells in series, what is the open-circuit voltage of the module, in volts, at STC?
+Assume that the interconnection losses are negligible.

+ If all the cells are in series, the voltage will be added to get the open-circuit voltage of the module.
+Voc = 0.7V*60 = 42V
+The short-circuit current of a solar module with all the solar cells in series is the same as the solar cell with the lowest current.
+At STC, that means that the short-circuit current will be 3.5 A.

 ## [Solar cell](https://www.coursera.org/learn/solar-cell/lecture/pSJi2/introduction)